jquery/learn.jquery.com/page/javascript-101/functions.md

   - jQuery Fundamentals
 ---

 Functions contain blocks of code that need to be executed repeatedly.
 Functions can take zero or more arguments, and can optionally return a value.

-Functions can be created in a variety of ways:
+Functions can be created in a variety of ways, two of which are shown below:

 ```
 // Function Declaration